How Long Does It Take To Become A Dog Groomer?

 If these other options aren’t available to you, you can always become a self-educated dog groomer.
 There are plenty of great resources out there for prospective groomers, like books, seminars, and videos.
 Self-education usually takes longer, but it’s a great option if you don’t have the time or money to invest in more formal education.

 While no states currently require certifications, plenty of hands-on and online schools offer certificates to their graduates.
-Even if you don’t attend a school for your dog grooming education, you might pursue a certification to improve your odds of getting hired.
-Depending on your education, however, it could take several weeks to several months to study for the exam.
+Even if you don’t attend a school for your dog grooming education, you might pursue a certification from an organization like the National Dog Groomers Association of America (NDGAA) to improve your odds of getting hired.
+Depending on your education, however, it could take several weeks to several months to study for the exam and acquire your certification.